rzel/jNV/docs/journal.md

 		});

 .. finally the solution turned out to be to set the maximum size to intmax while constraining the height to what i'd wanted. apparently this is not a Swing best practice.
 But after going through all the layout managers (especially SpringLayout) I decided that solving this the best way in Swing is an exercise for a later date.
 Moving on after setting max size on the textbox, therefore :)

+Sat Apr 20 08:32:34 2013 : I'm starting a new tradition of adding all the browser tabs that were open at the time of coding.
+This is a poor substitute of saving the whole session itself, but imo it gives an idea of the context surrounding development.